-As a collection of working principles, it has been developed and targeted towards software development companies, specifically, to assist them with guided flexibility and optimized planning process.
+As a collection of working principles, it has been developed and targeted towards software development companies to assist them with guided flexibility and an optimized planning process.
 And precisely because it has been designed for this industry, it is the reason so many companies have reaped success when choosing to implement it.

 Danila is a Tech-Enthusiast and part of Dreamix, a custom software development company.
 She has a strong passion for blogging, practical design, innovation, and gadgets.
 With a background in mathematics and informatics, she explores the software development process from production to business management.
 LinkedIn